 According to the FBI, the San Francisco Bay Area is one of the largest hubs for sex trafficking in the United States.
-Each year, more than 300,000 American children are trapped into sex slavery.
+Each year, almost half a million American children are reported missing and are believed to be commercially sexually exploited.
 Even in wealthy communities, pimps canvass high schools for victims; oftentimes promising girls Chanel bags if they’ll just “do it once.”
 Any child with a cell phone is at risk.
 Pimps befriend kids on social media and gain their trust before selling them for sex.

 Unlike a burglary where police respond to an emergency call, sex crimes are hidden and require a proactive investigation.
 In most cases, the victims are too scared to even testify against the criminal.
-Many are from foster care and are not even reported missing.
-The ones who are reported missing are generally classified as “runaways” for having made the mistake of voluntarily getting into a car with a “boyfriend” who then abducts her, beats her up and sells her for sex.
-According to the National Center for Missing & Exploited Children, 3/4 of its missing kids cases were related to online sex advertisements.
+Many are from foster care and may not even be reported missing.
+Most are classified as “runaways” for having made the mistake of voluntarily getting into a car with a “boyfriend” who then abducts her, beats her up and sells her for sex.
+According to the National Center for Missing & Exploited Children, 3/4 of its missing kids cases were related to online sex advertisements